This is another old one, and it went through a LOT of fits and starts before it finally settled into its final iteration.

 My own contention was that Oliver Wood’s exaggerated veneration for Charlie Weasley could have only come from his actually having known Charlie Weasley.
 Ergo, Charlie must still have been at Hogwarts recently enough for a 5th-year Oliver Wood’s time at Hogwarts to have overlapped.
 In fact, I held that what was most likely was that Oliver Wood had actually been a part of Charlie (a former Captain)’s own team.
 And as far as that goes, I was absolutely right, on both counts.

-However; the setting of this long gap’s timing; as I followed most of the arguments, read something like:
+However; setting this long gap’s timing; as I followed most of the arguments, read something like:

 IF the issue is that Gryffindor hasn’t won the cup since Charlie was Seeker, AND;